 \paragraph{Explicit Constructions.} The focus of this work is on \emph{explicitly} constructing distributions with certain properties, by which we mean $\Db$ can be sampled in $\poly(n)$ time.
 Note that as in the computational world, it is straightforward to non-constructively prove strong hardness results via a counting argument.
 More precisely, for any class $\Xcal$ of distributions over $\bin^n$ of size $2^{2^{cn}}$ for a constant $c < 1$, there exists a uniform distribution $\Db$ with distance $1 - 2^{-\Omega(n)}$ from every distribution in $\Xcal$ (see \Cref{clm:non_constructive_distance}).

 There is a small subtlety, however, in that the sampling models we consider have unbounded input length, so one cannot naively apply the above claim.
 Fortunately, the classes of interest can typically be approximated by a subset of the class where the input length is bounded (e.g., \cite{chattopadhyay2022space}), which allows the argument to go through.
-We are unaware of any work formally stating such results, so we record the details in \Cref{app:non-constructive}.
+We are unaware of any work formally describing these counting arguments giving hard distributions for low-degree polynomial sources and $\ac[\oplus]$ sources, so we record the details in \Cref{app:non-constructive}.